 Wendy, an admissions counselor at The Curtis Institute, is aggressively trying to recruit Rhonda, an African American piano student, when the ghost of Nina Simone barges in.
 She stirs up dark secrets, and fights for the vindication she failed to receive in life.

-was produced as part of The Lock Festival at Polaris North (by invitation only) June 2017.
+had a workshop production as part of The Lock Festival at Polaris North (by invitation only) 2017.

 Dust, is a meditation on grief.
 Friends and family must quickly clear out the Soho loft of MELANIE, a singer who has just died of cancer.
 They must sort through her belongings, and confront their complex and difficult relationships to her and to each other.